pereznetworks/WeatherX/README.md

 # To Do:
   - 1: implement 1 WeatherX Server
-       - started branch and project to merge front-end and back-end code
+       - started SSR-0.0.1 branch and project to..
+         - merge front-end and back-end code
             - using GitHub issue/project/pull-request
               - makes merge easier
               - is best-practice
-            - great opportunity to show-off some skills
+              - great opportunity to show-off some more skills
   - [Click here for Status on SSR-0.0.1 Branch](https://github.com/pereznetworks/TD-Project12/tree/ssr-0.0.1)

   - 2: get ready for production build and deployment to hosting